phthom/icp31/2-DockerKubernetesHelm.md

 ![modify chart](images/lint.png)

+In case of error, you can :

+- Analyse your change
+- Check you didn't introduce any tab or cyrillic characters in the YAML files
+- Check the parenthesis in the files

-# Task 7 : Using Helm
+# Task 6 : Using Helm

 The helm chart that we created in the previous section that has been verified now can be deployed.